Three small breakings, several quality-of-life additions, and a new lifetime model for products. Most integrations

 migrate in 10 minutes.

-1. POST /try-on — single product field
+1. POST /try-on: single product field

 The whole body collapses to one product field that covers three use cases.

-productExternalId — useful for one-shot calls so you can re-use the same product later (server-generated IDs start with _anon_).
+productExternalId, which matters for one-shot calls: it lets you re-use the same product later (server-generated IDs start with _anon_).

 2. PATCH /products/:externalId removed

 The PATCH route now returns 404.
-Use POST /tryon/v1/products with just the fields you want to change — the endpoint now supports partial updates on existing products.
+Use POST /tryon/v1/products with just the fields you want to change; the endpoint now supports partial updates on existing products.

 Alpha